 Zero Depreciation Cover: Things That You Need to Know

 There is also a flat excess that a customer has to pay.
-For example, for Bajaj Allianz Drive Assure, the compulsory policy excess is Rs.
-5000 and the rest is payable by the insurance company.
+For example, for Bajaj Allianz Drive Assure, the compulsory policy excess is INR 5000 and the rest is payable by the insurance company.

 Only Admissible Claims are Payable

 If a claim is not admissible, even partially, then it is not payable.
 For example: If for a car only one door is covered and the second door is not covered, then during claims, only the claim for one door is admissible.
 Uninsured items like accessories and bi-fuel/gas kit and tyres are also not covered.

 Restriction on Number of Claims